GCOM7140/group-project/README.md

 ## Presentation Guidelines
-Your group should prepare your presentation as you would if you were presenting to Robin in "the real world," with the goal of persuading her to actually implement the Instagram campaign you are advancing.
+Your group should prepare your presentation as you would if you were presenting to the company you choose in "the real world," with the goal of persuading its team to actually implement the recommendation you are advancing.
 Ask for the highest realistic level of commitment you can at the end of your presentation, and try your best to receive her approval during the Q&A period.

-After listening to your presentation, invited guests, your peers, and your professors will use the following guidelines to assess it and give you developmental feedback.
+After listening to your presentation, your peers and I will use the following guidelines to assess it and give you developmental feedback.
 Internalizing these guidelines will help you deliver a presentation that is worthy of an exemplary grade.

-* The group built a case for the Instagram campaign they proposed with a breadth and depth of well-principled analyses that motivated me to accept their claims.
+* The group built a case for its recommendation they proposed with a breadth and depth of well-principled analyses that motivated me to accept their claims.
 * The group discussed the data they analyzed in a [simple, easy-to-understand way][Allen 2017].
 * The group was captivating, edutaining, and eye-catching, a "[fusion of